justynjen/justynjenBlog1/_drafts/9-kick-ass-books-to-jump-start-yourself.md

 #### The Four Agreements by Don Miguel Ruiz

-A truly enlightening book I recommend everyone read is called "The Four Agreements" by Don Miguel Ruiz.
+A truly enlightening book I recommend everyone read is called The Four Agreements by Don Miguel Ruiz.
 He outlines four different self attributes that when put together will help you to become the person you have always wanted to be.
+This book had powerful concepts that, if followed, will help us to love ourselves more, improve our relationships with others and help us to achieve our goals.
+We can find inner peace that will help us to live our heaven on earth.

 #### ![](/uploads/7wondersthatwillchangeyourlife1.PNG)